Welcome to CovrPrice’s Weekly Newsletter!

 X-Men Annual #14 NEWSSTAND (MARVEL, 1990)

-The market has long put Uncanny X-Men #266 up front as the 1st appearance of Gambit, but there’s always been X-Men Annual #14 lingering out there with its 9 page, 15 panel, named and speaking appearance that came out 3 weeks before UXM #266 BUT involved a story that took place AFTER Uncanny X-Men #267.
-So while the Annual may be the first released appearance of Gambit, its not the first in the timeline.
+The market has long put Uncanny X-Men #266 up front as the 1st appearance of Gambit, but there’s always been X-Men Annual #14 lingering out there with its 9 page, 15 panel, named and speaking appearance that came out 3 weeks before UXM #266.
+However, the discrepency lies in the story in X-Men Annual #14 taking place AFTER Uncanny X-Men #266 & 267.
+So, while the Annual may be the first released appearance of Gambit, it’s not the first in the timeline.
+With that said, first to market typically gets the honor of “first appearance”, expect for the this book which the market has given the honor to #266.
 This makes the debate about the ‘true first appearance’ of our favorite bayou-based mutant an interesting one.
-Well, the newsstand version of X-Men Annual #14 recently closed the gap in the form of an all time high sale – $900 for a CGC 9.8 copy (previous high was a Direct Edition CGC 9.8 sale back on 3/18/21 for $550).
+We feel the market is slowly turning towards the Annual.
+Case in point, the newsstand version of X-Men Annual #14 recently closed the gap in the form of an all time high sale – $900 for a CGC 9.8 copy (previous high was a Direct Edition CGC 9.8 sale back on 3/18/21 for $550).
 Keep in mind, the going rate on a UXM #266 is around $1100 for a CGC 9.8.
 So keep your eye on the Annual – especially newsstands – as interest in this book seems to be on the rise.

 RUMORED/OPTIONED: LAST STOP